aramadan0096/CredGen/README.md

 Visit https://cinecred.com for further information about the nature of this software, as well as manifold download options.

-Cinecred is licensed under the GNU General Public License Version 3, or any later version.
+CredGen is licensed under the GNU General Public License Version 3, or any later version.
 For details, refer to the [license](LICENSE) file.

 For information on how to compile, run, and maintain this software, refer to the